 A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register soon after your appointment time opens.
 Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2023.

 Q. How do I find out what non-Ross courses are being offered?

-A. As of Oct.
-18, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).
+A. The Winter 2023 schedule is posted!
+You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).